ctools/ctools/doc/source/users/user_manual/getting_started/binning.rst

 Binning CTA data
 ~~~~~~~~~~~~~~~~

-As next analysis step you will bin the data in a counts cube using
+As next analysis step you will bin the data into a counts cube using
 :ref:`ctbin`.
-A counts cube is a 3 dimensional data cube, spanned by
+A counts cube is a 3-dimensional data cube, spanned by
 Right Ascension (or Galactic longitude), Declination (or Galactic latitude),
-and energy (typically logarithmically spaced, but this is under user
+and energy (by default logarithmically spaced, but this is under your control).
-control).

 :ref:`ctbin` is executed by typing: